-The best soundbars for 2023: My 6 top picks for theater-quality audio at home
+The best soundbars for 2023: My 7 top picks for theater-quality audio at home

-You've got the dazzling 4K TV, a feast for the eyes — but is it hard to hear?
-Does the sound seem weak or tinny?
-Do you have to crank the volume to distortion levels just to catch what Dame Prue Leith is saying on The Great British Baking Show?
-That's probably because the built-in speakers are small, low-powered and not even pointed in your direction.
-Thankfully, there's an easy fix: Add a soundbar, which can dramatically improve volume, voices and overall audio quality — the better to catch Prue's saucy wit.
+Your 4K TV looks amazing — but can you actually hear it?
+Does your supposed surround sound seem tinny or weak, or do you have to raise the volume to distortion levels in an attempt to get better sound while watching The Great British Baking Show in order to understand what Dame Prue Leith is saying?
+The built-in speakers on even the best televisions are small, low-powered and not even pointed in your direction, but a Bluetooth-enabled soundbar can dramatically improve volume, voices and overall audio quality so that you don't miss a moment of Prue's saucy wit.
+Talk about a home theater sound experience.

 - Best value soundbar